 Part 2 unpacks this basic understanding of the Cross through a discussion of eight biblical motifs or themes, each motif shedding light on an aspect of the Cross as God’s putting right what is wrong.
 They are: Passover & Exodus, blood sacrifice, ransom & redemption, the Great Assize [Trial], apocalyptic war (or Christus Victor), the descent into Hell, substitution, and recapitulation.
-Each motif could comprise a volume of its own, and you best put your exercise attitude on when you read Rutledge because each of these discussions is a serious work-out.
-What I appreciate about Rutledge is that she exercises not just the speculative, philosophical side of Christian thought (even if she often stops short of pursuing such questions), but also the practical, lived, socially dynamic dimensions of faith.
-She brings a preacher’s passion with her and there are gems throughout.
+Each motif could comprise a volume of its own, and you best come dressed for exercise because each of these discussions is a serious work-out.
+What I appreciate about Rutledge is that she exercises not just the speculative, philosophical side of Christian thought (even if she often stops short of pursuing such questions), but also the practical, lived, and social dimensions of faith.
+She also brings a preacher’s passion with her and there are gems throughout.

 Rutledge has no intention of producing a defense of penal-substitution (at least not in any of its cruder, objectionable forms).
 When she discusses “substitution,” for example, it’s primarily to establish the presence of that motif in Scripture.
 The idea is present, so there’s no dismissing it.
 Something more than mere forgiveness is at work in securing our healing and freedom.
 But though she doesn’t interpret substitution in terms of Jesus inserting himself between us and an angry God to save us from a cosmic tantrum, she does see Jesus (indeed, the Trinity) as inserting Jesus between a loving Father’s wrath and us who deserve that wrath.
 Be ready for a host of very fine distinctions, lots of appeals to mystery, and repeated dismissals of philosophical and metaphysical objections on the grounds that, as Rutledge reminds readers, she’s a preacher and pastor, not a metaphysician.
 Some of this is fair.
 Some of it you’ll have to decide for yourself.

 Nor does Rutledge suppose the Cross changes God’s attitude toward us.
 God’s attitude is unchanging in its favor and love.
-She (rightly) argues the nonviolent, loving, freely offered — and where you might be inclined to supply the word forgiveness next, Rutledge finishes it with rectifying (what’s wrong).
+She argues the nonviolent, loving, freely offered — and where you might be inclined to supply the word forgiveness next, Rutledge finishes it with — rectifying of what’s wrong.
 What talk of “wrath” is present is interpreted in terms of the just and natural consequences of our sin.
-The wrath we suffer is just our sin itself, its existential dimension as the anxiety and despair which guilt produces in us.
+The wrath we suffer is just our sin itself, its existential dimension as the anxiety and despair which sin produces in us.
 She recalls Anselm’s definition of final wrath as “inconsolable need” (a definition I like very much), a state of spiritual dereliction or godforsakenness.
 This is the “curse” we are under.
-Christ redeems us by substituting himself on our behalf and in our place under this curse, experiencing the spiritual dereliction and godforsakenness we deserve.
+On Rutledge’s account, Christ redeems us by substituting himself on our behalf and in our place under this curse, experiencing the spiritual dereliction and godforsakenness we deserve.
 The problem here, as we’ll see, is that there is no natural means by which the innocent Jesus may be brought into an experience of wrath as such.
-So one ends up, despite assurances to the contrary, grounding Jesus godforsakenness and spiritual dereliction in a positive decree of the Father.
+So one ends up, despite assurances to the contrary, grounding Jesus’ godforsakenness and spiritual dereliction in a positive decree or act of the Father.

-All the margins of my copy are marked up with a range of responses, from “Amen!”
-“Yes!” and “Preach it!” (chiefly at those places she disavows aspects of the penal-substitutionary understanding of Christ’s suffering) to “I don’t think so” and “This doesn’t work” (beside passages that portray salvation in terms that reduce the Cross to essentially the same sacrificial economy behind the cruder, more objectionable models of the penal-substitutionary positions she rejects).
+All the margins of my copy of this book are marked up with a range of responses, from “Amen!”
+“Yes!” and “Preach it!” (chiefly at those places she disavows aspects of the penal-substitutionary understanding of Christ’s suffering) to “I don’t think so” and “This doesn’t work” scribbled beside passages that portray salvation in terms that reduce the Cross to essentially the same sacrificial economy behind the cruder, more objectionable models of the penal-substitutionary positions she rejects.
 She offers an essentially penal, substitutionary view of the work of Christ without the especially unsavory claims that the Cross effects a change in God’s attitude toward us, makes it possible for God to forgive us, or that Christ satisfies an angry God bent on extracting his pound of flesh.